Hypocisy/RPGCoreV3-Chinese-wiki/DamageModule:-Hardcoded-Behaviour.md

 Directory: "./../DamageModule.yml"
 Module: DamageModule

+Beneath you can find a listing of hardcoded systems, you may avoid putting them into use by not permitting your players to invest into them.

 ## Conversion Behaviour

 Conversion transforms damage from element to each other, allowing you to benefit from both of the elements at once.
 This refers both to the defensive and offensive modifiers.